Xastir/Xastir-Qt/README.md

 `$ ./bootstrap.sh`

+`$ mkdir -p build`

+`$ cd build`

 `$ ./configure`

 `$ make`

-It will create the "callpass" executable in that directory.
-Use it by typing "callpass <callsign>" to get your passcode for Xastir.
+It will create the "callpass" executable in the "build" directory.
+Use it by typing "./callpass <callsign>" to get your passcode for Xastir.